magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ```

 WOW, I don't know about you, but anytime I see this magic at work, I
-would kiss any CLJ/CLJS contributor one by one.
+could kiss the CLJ/CLJS contributors one by one.
 No way that anybody
-could convince me to that there is something better than CLJ/CLJS on
+could convince me that there is something better than CLJ/CLJS on
 the web planet.

 ## Back on Earth

 OK, we had enough magic for now.
 Let's came back on Earth to update
-the CLJS `modern-cljs.login` namespace by using those magics.
+the CLJS `modern-cljs.login` namespace by using this magic.

 Open the `login.cljs` source file living in the `src/cljs/modern_cljs`
 directory to start updating it while the IFDE is running: